CommonWealth College of Excellence (CCE)

 Assessment of current performance

-Strategic Ambition:
+Strategic and Ambition:

 As you are aware that London is a cosmopolitan city, and the Ethnic Minorities represent almost 50% of the population in certain areas of the city.
 We will target these areas and will encourage these groups to access and to develop in the future.